apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

 - dolphinscheduler-server MasterServer and WorkerServer services

-- dolphinscheduler-service service module, including Quartz, Zookeeper, log client access service, easy to call server module and api module
+- dolphinscheduler-service service module, including Quartz, ZooKeeper, log client access service, easy to call server module and api module

 - dolphinscheduler-ui front-end module

-### Sum up
+## Sum Up
 From the perspective of scheduling, this article preliminarily introduces the architecture principles and implementation ideas of the big data distributed workflow scheduling system-DolphinScheduler.
 To be continued